petrosDemetrakopoulos/flight-passengers-prediction/README.md

 * days_to_nye, the number of days between New year's Eve and the flight
 * days_to_ind,  the number of days between Independence Day and the flight

+We used one-hot-encoding to represent the feature values as we observed that this method helped the prediction results.

 # Feature importance

 In the following graph feature importance for Random Forest Classifier is presented